A Noun is a word used as the name of a person, place or thing.

 The words girl, boy, city, country in the above examples are all Common Nouns, because they are the names common to all girls, boys, cities and countries; while Gauri, Ramesh, Delhi and Canada are all Proper Nouns because, they are the names of particular girl, boy, city and country.

 [Proper means one's own.
-Hence, a Proper Name is a person's own name.]
+Hence, a Proper Noun is a person's own name.]

 Note 1 : Proper Nouns are always written with a capital letter at the beginning.